-- 10. One may lower the flame of a gas stove or oven to prevent the food from burning or if one needs a steady low flame for cooking whilst the food is on the fire.
-If one needs to boil water on a gas stove, they may allow the water to boil over thus extinguishing the flame; one may then turn off the gas. - 11.
-Weighing or measuring is not permitted, even if it is for preparation of food; it has to be done by approximation. - 12.
-One must not cook food or make hot drinks for a gentile on Yom Tov, but if they came to visit, one may give them from the dish that has been prepared for a Jew. - 13.
-One may light a Ner Neshama from an existing flame even though there is no physical benefit. - 14.
+- 9. One may lower the flame of a gas stove or oven to prevent the food from burning or if one needs a steady low flame for cooking whilst the food is on the fire.
+If one needs to boil water on a gas stove, they may allow the water to boil over thus extinguishing the flame; one may then turn off the gas. - 10.
+Weighing or measuring is not permitted, even if it is for preparation of food; it has to be done by approximation. - 11.
+One must not cook food or make hot drinks for a gentile on Yom Tov, but if they came to visit, one may give them from the dish that has been prepared for a Jew. - 12.
+One may light a Ner Neshama from an existing flame even though there is no physical benefit. - 13.
 One must not cook or prepare on the 1st day of Yom Tov for the 2nd day or for any subsequent day.
-If one needs to, they may remove food from the freezer on 1st day to defrost for the next day. - 15.
-Even though one is not allowed to prepare from one day of Yom Tov to the next, one may cook large quantities on the 1st Day so that there will be leftovers for the next day, so long as one does not say this is what they are doing out loud. - 16.
-One may freeze water to make ice on Yom Tov, as would be permitted on Shabbat. - 17.
+If one needs to, they may remove food from the freezer on 1st day to defrost for the next day. - 14.
+Even though one is not allowed to prepare from one day of Yom Tov to the next, one may cook large quantities on the 1st Day so that there will be leftovers for the next day, so long as one does not say so explicitly. - 15.
+One may freeze water to make ice on Yom Tov, as would be permitted on Shabbat. - 16.
 Even though one is allowed to carry from one domain to another unlike Shabbat where this is forbidden this can only be done if there is a purpose or necessity for the same day.
 For example, one may not carry keys or books unless they might be used on the same day.
-One may not carry for a gentile.
+One may not carry for a gentile. - 17.
+One must not cook or prepare on the 1st day of the Yom Tov for the 2nd day or for any other day except if the 2nd day falls on Shabbat or Shabbat follows Yom Tov when it is permitted with an Erub Tabshilim.
+Anyhow one may cook extra for the first day in the same pot even intentionally and use what is left for the 2nd day without explicitly saying so.